On the Robustness of Bayesian Neural Networks to Adversarial Attacks: Conclusions

 \section{Conclusions}

 The quest for robust, data-driven models is an essential component towards the construction of AI-based technologies.
-In this respect, we believe that the fact that Bayesian ensembles of NNs can evade a broad class of adversarial attacks will be of great relevance.
+In this respect, we believe that the fact that Bayesian ensembles of NNs can provide additional robustness against a broad class of adversarial attacks will be of great relevance.
 While promising, this result comes with some significant limitations.
-First, our theoretical results hold in a thermodynamic limit, which is never realised in practice.
-More worryingly, we currently have no rigorous diagnostics to understand how near we are to the limit case, and can only reason about this empirically.
+First, { while our empirical results present encouraging examples of robustness,} our theoretical analysis is { only guaranteed to hold for infinite neural networks}.
 Secondly, and perhaps more importantly, performing Bayesian inference in large non-linear models is extremely challenging.
-In fact, while in our experiments cheaper approximations, such as VI, also enjoyed a degree of adversarial robustness, albeit reduced, there are no guarantees that this will hold in general.
-To this end, we hope that this result will spark renewed interest in the pursuit of efficient Bayesian inference algorithms.
+In fact, while in our experiments cheaper approximations, such as VI, also enjoyed a degree of adversarial robustness, { albeit reduced compared to NNs trained with more accurate Bayesian inference methods}, there are no guarantees that this will hold in general.
+To this end, we hope that this result will spark renewed interest in the pursuit of efficient Bayesian inference algorithms, {which have the potential to lead to learning models that are intrinsically accurate and robust.}